scatool/github-action/README.md

 4. **Find Files**: Searches the repository for files matching the fetched file types, excluding specified paths.
 5. **Check Upload**: Verifies that the necessary files are present and not oversized before uploading.
 6. **Upload Files**: Sends the matched files to the controller.
+7. **Link to Results**: Either prints the link as text in the execution log, or with an added GitHub Token Secret, comments it to an Pull Request

 ## Exclusion List